openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 As such the additional logic must ensure that there is a grace period between changes to the machine size, during which no more scaling will be performed.

+Initially this value should be rather conservative like 60 minutes or even more, to give plenty of time for all operators to settle on the new nodes.
+The operator can log information if the configured value seems too low, but should still continue running.

 ### Drawbacks

 Some users might not want this feature and rather opt to scale control planes